 Governance and Control

-• Set the direction of the company
+- Set the long term direction of the company

 Tax and Benefits